-Assuming that the neutralization titres that are induced by natural infection provide protection from COVID-19, comparing vaccine-induced SARS-CoV-2 neutralization titres to those from sera of convalescent humans provides a benchmark for the magnitude of the vaccine-elicited response and the potential of the vaccine to provide protection.
-Because the titre at which human neutralizing antibodies are protective remains unknown, these findings are not proof of vaccine efficacy.
-Efficacy will be determined in a pivotal phase III trial.
-Because the cohort that received the 100 μg dose level did not receive the booster dose, no data for immunogenicity after a second vaccination at this dose level are available; however, there were no substantial differences in immunogenicity between the 30-μg and 100-μg dose levels after the first dose.
-This observation suggests that a well-tolerated and immunogenic dose level may be between 10 μg and 30 μg for this vaccine candidate.
+Assuming that neutralization titers induced by natural infection provide protection from COVID-19 disease, comparing vaccine-induced SARS-CoV-2 neutralization titers to those from sera of convalescent humans provides a benchmark for the magnitude of the vaccine-elicited response and the vaccine's potential to provide protection.
+Because a protective human neutralizing titer is unknown, these findings are not proof of vaccine efficacy.
+Efficacy will be determined in a pivotal Phase 3 trial.
+Because the 100 μg dose level cohort was not boosted, no data for immunogenicity after a second vaccination at this dose level are available; however, there were no substantial differences in immunogenicity between the 30 μg and 100 μg dose levels after Dose 1.
+This observation suggests that a well-tolerated and immunoge ic dose level may be between 10 μg and 30 μg for this vaccine candidate.

 Our study had several limitations.
-Although we used convalescent sera as a comparator, the kind of immunity (T cells versus B cells or both) and level of immunity needed to protect from COVID-19 are unknown.
-Furthermore, this analysis of available data did not assess immune responses or safety beyond 2 weeks after the second dose of vaccine.
+While we used convalescent sera as a comparator, the kind of immunity (T cells versu B cells or both) and level of immunity needed to protect from COVID-19 are unknown.
+Further, this analysis of available data did not assess immune responses or safety beyond 2 weeks after the second dose of vaccine.
 Both are important to inform the public health use of this vaccine.
-Follow-up will continue for all participants and will include collection of serious adverse events for 6 months and COVID-19 infection and multiple additional immunogenicity measurements for up to 2 years.
-Although our population of healthy adults up to 55 years of age is appropriate for a phase I/II study, it does not accurately reflect the population at highest risk for COVID-19.
-Adults who are 65 years of age and over have already been enrolled in this study and results will be reported as they become available.
-Later phases of this study will prioritize enrolment of more diverse populations, including those with chronic underlying health conditions and from racial and ethnic groups that are adversely affected by COVID-1923.
+Follow-up will continue for all participants and will include collection of SAEs for 6 months and COVID-19 infection and multiple additional immunogenicity measurements through up to two years.
+While our population of healthy adults 55 years of age and younger is appropriate for a Phase 1/2 study, it does not accurat ly relect the population at highest risk for COVID-19.
+Adults 65 years of ag and over have already been enrolled in this study and results will be reported as they become available.
+Later phases of this study will prioritize enrollment of more diverse populations, including hose with chronic underlying health conditions and from racial/ethnic groups adversely affected by COVID-1923.

-The clinical testing of BNT162b1 described here has taken place in the context of a broader, ongoing COVID-19-vaccine-development program.
-That program includes the clinical testing of three additional vaccine candidates, including candidates that encode the full-length spike protein, and a parallel trial in Germany, in which additional immune responses, including neutralizing responses against variant strains and cell-mediated responses, are being assessed24.
-The resulting comparative data will allow us to address whether a full-length spike immunogen, which presents additional epitopes, is better able to elicit high virus-neutralizing titres that are robust to potential antigenic drift of SARS-CoV-2 than the relatively small RBD immunogen that is encoded by BNT162b1.
+The clin cal testing of BNT162b1 described here has taken place in the context of ab oader, ongoing COVID-19 vaccine development program.
+That program includes the clinical testing of three additional vaccine cand dates ncluding candidates encoding the full-length spike, and a parallel trial in Germany, in which additional immune responses, including neutralizing responses against variant strains and cell-mediated responses, are being assessed (U.S. manuscript in preparation)24.
+The resulting comparative data will allow us to address whether a full-length spike immunogen, which presents additional epitopes, is better able than the relatively small RBD immunogen encoded by BNT162b1 to elicit high virus neutralizing titers that are robust to potential antigenic drift of SARS-CoV-2.
 The clinical findings for the BNT162b1 RNA-based vaccine candidate are encouraging and strongly support accelerated clinical development, including efficacy testing, and at-risk manufacturing to maximize the opportunity for the rapid production of a SARS-CoV-2 vaccine to prevent COVID-19.